-- (1) To evaluate projected operational conditions on the adjacent roadway network when a proposed development is accommodated within the existing transportation infrastructure. - (2) To identify transportation improvements required to maintain the acceptable operational conditions (as defined in Section 5). - (3) To determine whether proposed access locations to the proposed development will impact traffic operations near the site. - (4) To identify future transportation system deficiencies both with and without the proposed development. - (5) To provide decision makers with a basis for assessing the transportation implications of approving proposed zoning changes and development applications. - (6) To provide a basis for estimating the cost of proposed mitigation measures. - (7) To establish a process for determining what mitigation will be required of the proposed development and how a determination of rough proportionality will be made.
+- (1) To ascertain the evaluate projected operational conditions on the adjacent roadway network with when a proposed development is accommodated within the existing transportation infrastructure. along with other proposed developments (as reflected in the Comprehensive Master Plan) - (2) To identify transportation improvements required to maintain the existing acceptable operational conditions (as defined in Section 5). - (3) To determine whether proposed access locations to the proposed development will impede impact traffic operations and safety near the site. - (4) To identify present or future transportation system deficiencies both with and without the new proposed development.

+- (5) To provide decision makers with a basis for assessing the transportation implications of approving proposed zoning changes and development applications. - (6) To provide a basis for estimating the cost of proposed mitigating mitigation measures.
+Consequently, a traffic impact analysis can be used to determine the "fair share" of the improvement cost to be paid by the developer. - (7) To establish a process for determining what mitigation will be required of the proposed development and how a determination of rough proportionality will be made.